mattordev-university/retroroad2_comp140/readme.md

 In order to create your own RR2 controller, you will need to be able to 3D print the parts, or source them somewhere else.
 There are multiple websites available for this and [this](https://all3dp.com/1/best-online-3d-printing-service-3d-print-services/) would be a good place to start looking.

-All models can be found in the Repository and I will *try* to keep them up to date as I work on them.
+All models can be found in the repository and I will *try* to keep them up to date as I work on them.

 As a general guide to the print settings here's what I would recommend: